Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/infrastructure/computing/scaling/_index.md

 #### Org 3

 HDIR is a medium org in Altinn.
-Daily transactions vary between 300 and 950+0.
+Daily transactions vary between 300 and 950.

-That would mean that HDIR would need more than 3 nodes of  Standard_D2s_v3
+That would mean that HDIR would never need more than 3 nodes of  Standard_D2s_v3

 ![Org 3](org3transactions.png "Number of daily transactions")